nf-core/website/markdown/usage/filesystem.md

-# Introduction
+---

-In Tree of Life we use a standard diretory structure to organise our data.
+title: Tree of Life directory structure
+subtitle: The standard directory structure we use to organise our data
+---

 > Page in progress !